PlayingIO/playingio.github.io/docs/action.md

 | Team based condition | If the player is a part of the team | Team based conditions are used to check against the player's role in a team. |
 | Aggregate conditions - All | All of the following rules | Various conditions can be combined by an AND condition. |
 | Aggregate conditions - Any | Any of the following rules | Various conditions can be combined by an OR condition.

+## Scoring Probability

+A scoring probability (a.k.a chance) can be used to bring in an element of randomness or chance into the system.
+Scoring probability in actions can be set at 2 levels:

+* Overall action level
+* Per-reward level

+A scoring probability at the action level would affect all the rewards of the action.
+It would be useful when you want to give all rewards together.
+The reward level probability would affect only a particular reward, hence you can control probabilities of each reward individually.
+Both probabilities can also be used simultaneously.